Are Robots setting Bail for Bail Bonds now? Let’s face it, we are living in the future. Right now.

-A road worthy flying car is only months away from being commercially available, and developers across the globe are in various stage of advancement of the jetpack.
+A road-worthy flying car is only months away from being commercially available, and developers across the globe are in various stages of advancement of the jetpack.
 And yes, “robots” are making decisions for us every day, from making our grocery list, doing our homework, analyzing financial movements, terrorist threats, predicting weather patterns, and setting bail bonds.
 Bail bonds are also known as Bail Surety Bonds.

 The fact is, you are using artificial intelligence right now.
 Your laptops or computers are powered by artificial intelligence.
 So is your smartphone.

 We have been using artificial intelligence whenever we use a search engine that allows us access to data collected by “smart” algorithms.
 Ever noticed the automated voice that answers your call when you place a call to your bank or the customer service department of a company?
 Well, you could be talking to a program that is based on Artificial Intelligence (AI).